-Craft stores such as Michael's and Hobby Lobby offer cake decorating classes.
+You can learn how to decorate birthday cakes by taking classes or lessons without even leaving your house!
+Wilton offers classes online so you can learn how to make beautiful cakes anytime, anywhere.
+Craftsy also has a selection of online cake decorating classes, as do Joann Fabric and Craft stores and Michaels.
 A decorated cake that is wrapped correctly can stay frozen for up to three months.
 Freeze a frosted cake by putting it in the freezer uncovered until the frosting hardens.
 Then, carefully wrap the cake in plastic wrap and foil and return it to the freezer.
 A recipient youth club would only need to defrost the cake and add the child's name using a small tube of piping gel (available in the baking aisle of your local grocery store).

 To find recipient organizations for your birthday cakes, check with your local Boys and Girls Club of America or United Way children's program.
 You also can check for interest in children's birthday cakes at local missions, women's shelters, and religious institutions with youth activity groups.

 Before making the cake, first contact the director of a children's program.
 You might be asked to deliver your decorated cake to the organization to store and use when needed, or you might be given some dates of upcoming birthdays to choose from to bring a cake on that day.
 Also ask whether you should make a cake for kids with special dietary needs, such as gluten free, nut-free, or dairy-free.

 Make a Difference

 animal welfare helping children community development environmental protection health & safety poverty & homelessness